lcklein/VAR_model/README.md

 Repository Overview:

-This repository conducts an empirical analysis utilizing VAR (Vector autoregression) methodology to examine the exchange rate pass-through to the Brazilian Price Index from 2010 to 2022.
+This repository conducts an empirical analysis in R utilizing VAR (Vector autoregression) methodology to examine the exchange rate pass-through to the Brazilian Price Index from 2010 to 2022.

 Contents:

-i) R VAR Application Script.
+i) The R Script with the VAR Application (including inference tests, impulse response functions and variance decomposition).

 ii) A Rmarkdown article example with the economic discussion of the model application.